Sy-rex/FirstMVCProject/README.md

 Commit №11 Training to use PreparedStatement to protect from SQL injections and implement all methods from the DAO

 Commit №12 Training to use JdbcTemplate by replacing JDBC API

+Commit №13 Training to use Hibernate in Spring